10-Q 1 egp-20230930.htm 10-Q egp-20230930

 Below market lease intangibles (2)

 (2)Below market lease intangibles are included in Other liabilities on the Consolidated Balance Sheets.
-These costs are amortized over the remaining lives of the associated leases in place at the time of acquisition.
+These costs are amortized over the remaining terms of the associated leases in place at the time of acquisition.

 -13-